openstack/tacker/doc/source/cli/cli-etsi-vnflcm.rst

 9. Scale VNF
 ^^^^^^^^^^^^

-The `worker_instance` is the ID for the target scaling group.
+The `VNF_INSTANCE_ID` and `WORKER_INSTANCE` should be replaced with the ID of VNF instance and the ID of the target scaling group, respectively.
-See `About aspect id`_ for details.
+See 'How to Identify ASPECT_ID' in :doc:`/user/etsi_vnf_scaling` for details.

 .. code-block:: console

-  $ openstack vnflcm scale --type SCALE_OUT --aspect-id worker_instance \
+  $ openstack vnflcm scale --type SCALE_OUT --aspect-id WORKER_INSTANCE \
     VNF_INSTANCE_ID

 Result:

 .. code-block:: console

-  Scale request for VNF Instance 725f625e-f6b7-4bcd-b1b7-7184039fde45 has been accepted.
+  Scale request for VNF Instance 634825bf-6a70-47d2-b4e1-1ed9ba4c6938 has been accepted.

 Help: